yqchristina/PM566_Assignments/Project/README.md

 and preliminary experiments have revealed that a potential alternate pathway not involving CYP11A1 is used by human brain cells to produce pregnenolone.
-Therefore, this project will analyze known CYP450s in the UniProt database to answer 3 main questions: 1) Which CYP450 enzymes are expressed in the brain?
+Therefore, this project will analyze known CYP450s in the UniProt database to answer 2 main questions: 1) Which CYP450 enzymes are expressed in the brain?
 2) Which CYP450 enzymes are involved in cholesterol/steroid metabolism?
-3) Which CYP450 enzyme is similar to CYP11A1?

 ## Methods